 9. Create a Well-researched Job Description

 Attracting the right web developer can be a tricky thing.
 On one hand, you don’t want to bore potential candidates with an overlong description.
 On the other hand, you don’t want to get inundated with irrelevant resumes because of a vague but intriguing job listing.
-Do your research in order to avoid both traps.
+Do your research to avoid both traps.

 What makes your company unique?
-What makes the web developer role such an amazing opportunity.
+What makes the web developer role, such an amazing opportunity.
 Pull from other popular web developer job listings to craft the perfect balance of intriguing and informative.